inconshreveable/ngrok/README.md

 ngrok captures and analyzes all traffic over the tunnel for later inspection and replay.

 ## ngrok 2.0
 **NOTE** This repository contains the code for ngrok 1.0.
-The code for ngrok 2.0 is not yet open source.
+The code for ngrok 2.0 is not open source.

 ## What can I do with ngrok?
 - Expose any http service behind a NAT or firewall to the internet on a subdomain of ngrok.com